When you buy via links on this page, I may earn an affiliate commission. Learn more.

 If you’ve got an hourglass figure, first thank your mom.
 Second, have fun trying on swimsuits.
 You’re one of the few women out there who can get away with virtually any style.

-Some options for curvy girl:
+Here are some options for curvy girl.

 If you’ve got a pouch (and most of us do), there’s no reason to hide underneath a cover-up.
 Just look for swimsuits with tummy control panels or ruching (gathered fabric).
 Also, bikinis with high waisted bottoms are also a good bet as showing more skin actually makes you look thinner.

 As a Petite fashionista, your biggest concern is how to find a small swimsuit that doesn’t make you look like an elderly member of the Mickey Mouse Club or a 36-year-old Lolita.
 Don’t fret.
 You actually have many options, including checking out the juniors department, and, in a pinch, the children’s department.
 Your best bet, though, will be a suit that’s designed for the shorter lady — in other words, shop suits specifically for petites.